Is your Windows Continuously Restarting? Try these Fixes

 4. Follow the on-screen instructions to complete the system restore process.

-5. Once the restore process is complete, your computer will restart.
+5. Once the restoration process is complete, your computer will restart.
 Check to see if the issue has been resolved.
 If the computer no longer restarts continuously, you can continue using it normally.

 Windows updates can sometimes cause a computer to restart continuously.
 This can happen if the update is incompatible with the computer’s hardware or software configuration, or if the update introduces a bug or error that causes the system to crash or fail.